Scattered Spider

 - CrowdStrike — Scattered Spider Adversary Profile

-- Microsoft Security Blog — Threat Actors Misusing Quick Assist (May 2024)
+- Microsoft Security Blog — Threat Actors Misusing Quick Assist in Social Engineering Attacks (May 2024)

 - Sophos — MDR Tracks STAC5143 and STAC5777 Teams Vishing Campaigns (January 2025)